 Simple spray to achieve a glossy finish.
 This allowed me to check if the surface and shape are correct.

 I have gone through the process of filling, sanding, painting this *$$#!!## hardtop so much times I lost count.
 At some point in time I decided the finish of the thing to be satisfactory.
-I am afraid though that it will still show some imperfections.

 Then I covered the plug with two layers of gelcoat.
 Gelcoat is not to be confused with topcoat.
 Gelcoat hardens fully on the inside, whereas topcoat hardens fully on the outside.
 A special gelcoat for moulds was used.
 This results in a very hard surface inside the mould so that several products can made from the mould.